Mindset: How to Approach Iron × Violence

 Mindset as a System, Not a Feeling

-On some days you will not feel motivated.
-That is normal and expected.
+On some days you will not feel motivated but that is normal and expected.

 Motivation is not a reliable training input.
-It fluctuates with sleep, stress, nutrition, and a hundred other variables you cannot control.
+It fluctuates with sleep, stress, nutrition, and other variables you cannot control.

 Iron × Violence does not require you to feel a certain way before you train.
 It requires you to be there and to move the weight deliberately.
 That is the entire mental demand.